 If a Fund is permitted to use leverage and engages in short selling (as stated in the Fund's SIP), the Manager will appoint one or more prime brokers as custodians.
 Accordingly, some or all of the Fund's net assets attributable to holders of redeemable units may be held in accounts with prime brokers.
 A prime broker account may provide less segregation of these assets than would be the case with a more conventional custody arrangement.
 Further, a prime broker may also lend, pledge or hypothecate these assets, which may result in a potential loss of such assets.
-As a result, these assets could be frozen and inaccessible for withdrawal or subsequent trading for an extended period of time if a prime broker to satisfy the claims of its creditors and adverse market movements while its positions cannot be traded.
+As a result, these assets could be frozen and inaccessible for withdrawal or subsequent trading for an extended period of time if a prime broker experiences financial difficulty.
+In such case, the Fund may experience losses due to insufficient assets at a prime broker to satisfy the claims of its creditors and adverse market movements while its positions cannot be traded.